Identifying Weaknesses in Machine Translation Metrics Through Minimum Bayes Risk Decoding: A Case Study for COMET: Experiment Setup

 \subsection{Translation Model}

 To be able to generate samples, we train two Transformer Base machine translation models \citep{NIPS2017_7181} using the \texttt{nematus}\footnote{\url{github.com/EdinburghNLP/nematus}} \citep{sennrich-etal-2017-nematus} framework, one from de$\rightarrow$en and one from en$\rightarrow$de.
 We follow \citet{eikema2021samplingbased} and use all available parallel data from the WMT 2018 news shared task \citep{bojar-etal-2018-findings} except for Paracrawl as training data.
 This amounts to 5.9 million sentence pairs.
-After deduplication, we are left with approximately 5.6 million sentence pairs for training.
+After deduplication, we have approximately 5.6 million training examples.

-Both models are trained for 250k updates and we choose the best checkpoint based on the BLEU score as evaluated on \texttt{newstest2017} using SacreBLEU\footnote{BLEU+case.mixed+lang.X-X+numrefs.1+smooth.exp+tok.13a+version.1.4.2} \citep{post-2018-call}.
+Both models are trained for 250k updates and we choose the best checkpoint based on the BLEU score as evaluated on \texttt{newstest2017} using SacreBLEU \citep{post-2018-call}.
 We compute a joint subword vocabulary of size 32k with byte pair encoding \citep{sennrich-etal-2016-neural} using the SentencePiece implementation \citep{kudo-richardson-2018-sentencepiece}.
 During training and decoding, the maximum sequence length is set to 200 tokens.

 Our models are built with 6 encoder layers, 6 decoder layers, 8 attention heads with an embedding and hidden state dimension of 512 and a feed-forward network dimension of 2048.
 For regularisation, we use a dropout rate of 0.1 for BPE-dropout \citep{provilkov-etal-2020-bpe} during training, for the embeddings, for the residual connections, in the feed-forward sub-layers and for the attention weights.
 We train with tied encoder and decoder input embeddings as well as tied decoder input and output embeddings \citep{press-wolf-2017-using} and apply exponential smoothing of model parameters (decay $10^{-4}$) \cite{junczys-dowmunt-etal-2018-marian}.
 Following previous work on MBR decoding \citep{eikema-aziz-2020-map}, we train without label smoothing.